terrencetec/kontrol/README.md

 # Kontrol
 Kontrol (also pronounced "control") is a python package for KAGRA control system related work.
-It is intented for both offline and real-time (via Ezca and maybe nds2 later) usage.
+It is intented for both offline and real-time (via Ezca and maybe diaggui and nds2 later) usage.
 In principle, it should cover all control related topics ranging from sensor/actuator diagonalization to system identification and control filter design.